BioinformaticsDataPracticum2025/open-chromatin-analysis/README.md

 ```

 Step 6 inputs:
+Step 6 uses MEME-suite, which requires FASTA files as input.
+Since every step prior to this has used BED files, these BED files must be converted to FASTA using a reference genome.
+Although MEME-suite has its own converter, our installation lacks that converter, so we are using bedtools getfasta instead (wrapped in the `convert_bed_to_fasta.sh` script).
 The following files are not included in our repository due to their large size, but if you have access to the ikaplow directory, you can use these paths.
 **NOTE:** it's not possible to use the ikaplow copies of the human and mouse reference genomes because that directory is read-only, so you must make your own copies of these files.
 ```bash
 # these are not inputs for main.sh. run this in advance.